qqqyd/MOSTEL/README.md

 bash eval_scene.sh configs/mostel-train.py models/mostel.pth
 ```

+In our experiments, we found that SLM will improve the quantitative performance while leaving some text outline traces, which is not good for visualization.
+You can add ```--dilate``` for better visualization when generating predicted results.

 ## Citing the related works

 If you find our method useful for your research, please cite